Viktor Stålberg: Nashville Predators (2013–2015)

-On the back of his success in the post-season with the Blackhawks, Stålberg signed a four-year deal worth $12 million with the Nashville Predators on 5 July 2013.
-In just his second season with the Predators, failing to live up to the expectations of his contract, Stålberg was demoted to AHL affiliate, the Milwaukee Admirals for portions the 2014–15 season.
+In the 2014–15 season, his second season with the Predators and sixth in the NHL, failing to live up to the expectations of his contract largely due to knee and shoulder injuries, Stålberg was demoted to AHL affiliate, the Milwaukee Admirals for portions the 2014–15 season.
+He was however summoned back to the Predators towards the end of the 2014–15 season and for the 2015 playoffs in which the Predators lost in the first round in six games to Stålberg's former team and the eventual Stanley Cup champion Chicago Blackhawks.
 On 30 June 2015, after he was placed on unconditional waivers, Stålberg was bought out from the remaining two-years of his contract with the Predators and released to free agency.